sup3p/JokerHub/README.md

     }
 }
 ```
-Once again, notice how the values are passed in *reverse order* (in this case value 2 is the numerator and value 1 is the denominator).
+Once again, notice how the values are passed in *alphabetical order* (in this case value 2 is the numerator and value 1 is the denominator).
 Keep this in mind if you're passing multiple values.

 ## Credits
 - ScrimGrim: concept and art for Orb of Confusion